Cleeng/mediastore-sdk/README.md

 #### <a id="purchase-header"></a>Purchase

 `Purchase` is a component that gives you a possibility to buy an offer in the Cleeng system.
 You have to be logged in before showing that component.

-To do so, use the [Login](#login-header) / [Register](#register-header) component.
+**Config**
+Props

+- `offerId` \* - ID of Cleeng offer, for which Purchase component should be opened.
+If not provided, it will use the item from local storage with name 'CLEENG_OFFER_ID'
-You can pass a function that will be called after a successful payment process by using `onSuccess` prop.
-You can also select which offer should be purchased by passing `offerId` prop.
+- `onSuccess` - function called after a successful payment process

-Usage:
+`* - required`

+Valid JWT required.
+To authorize customer use Login or Register components, or:

+- Cleeng.setJWT(jwt); \* (required conditionaly, if Login or Register component is not used)
+- Cleeng.setRefreshToken(token);

+* - required

+# Usage

 ```javascript
 <Purchase offerId={"S538257415_PL"} onSuccess={() => console.log("success")} />